swcarpentry-ja/carpentries-coc/policies/staff/professional-development-policy.md

-## Data Carpentry Professional Development Policy
+## Carpentries Professional Development Policy
-*Approved 2017-06-12*

 ### Staff Professional Development Fund

-Data Carpentry staff have access to a professional development fund (hereon after "Staff PDF") of $1000/year for each full time employee.
+The Carpentries staff have access to a professional development fund (hereon after "Staff PDF") of $1000/year for each full time employee.

 ### What Activities are Eligible?